-- a.
-Six voting members: The Associate Department Chair, the First-Year Writing Programs Coordinator, and four other members comprising one representative (either tenure-line or IAS) selected by each of the remaining department program committees (Composition, Education, Literature, and Writing/Rhetoric). - b.
+- b.
 Members will serve for terms of at least one year and as many as three years, after which they must rotate off the Committee for at least one year.
 Members will be chosen by their respective program committees each fall. - c.
 The Associate Department Chair will serve as chair of the Committee and in a non-voting capacity unless the chair's vote is needed to break a tie. - d.
 If a program committee representative member resigns, the committee that member represented will try to replace the former members.
-If this process fails, the chair will try to replace the member with another department member with expertise in the relevant curriculum area.

-vii.
-Literature Committee

-1. Mission: To oversee the English Department's literature program, its majors and minors; to promote the humanities.
+If this process fails, the chair will try to replace the member with another department member with expertise in the relevant curriculum area. - vii.
+Literature Committee - 1.
+Mission: To oversee the English Department's literature program, its majors and minors; to promote the humanities. - 2.
+Purview: - a.

-- a.
 Reviewing proposals concerning requirements and revisions of literature courses. - b.
 Coordinating 200-level literature courses with upperdivision courses. - c.
 Providing regular opportunities for informal and formal discussions and presentations of research and teaching practices. - d.
 Arranging for visiting speakers and writers. - e.
-Initiating reviews of the literature programs.
+Initiating reviews of the literature programs. - f.

-- f.
 Articulating and assessing the literature programs for the department and various groups in the university. - g.
-Coordinating advising in the literature program.
+Coordinating advising in the literature program. - 3.
+Membership: - a.

-- a.
 Open to all members of the Department, including instructional academic staff. - b.
 The members will elect the committee chair annually. - c.
-The Department Chair will serve in a non-voting capacity.

-viii.
-Writing and Rhetoric Committee
+The Department Chair will serve in a non-voting capacity. - viii.
+Writing and Rhetoric Committee - 1.
+Mission: To oversee the English Department's Writing and Rhetoric emphasis, Creative Writing minor, Professional and

-Mission: To oversee the English Department's Writing and Rhetoric emphasis, Creative Writing minor, Professional and Technical Writing minor and certificate, and writing-related categories in the English Major Core.
+Technical Writing minor and certificate, and writing-related categories in the English Major Core.

-- a.
+- 2. Purview: - a.
 Reviewing proposals concerning Writing and Rhetoric emphasis, minor, and certificate courses. - b.
 Coordinating advising for writing major, minor, and certificate programs. - c.
 Overseeing, monitoring, and developing writing major, minor, and certificate programs. - d.
 Reviewing, articulating, and assessing writing majors, minors, and certificate programs for the department and various groups in the university. - e.
 Providing support for visiting speakers, writers, events, and professional development related to writing studies. - f.
-Developing and maintaining course rotation lists for courses in writing major, minor, and certificate programs, based on the following criteria: position hired, disciplinary expertise, professional training, and degree of experience with the course.
+Developing and maintaining course rotation lists for courses in writing major, minor, and certificate programs, based on the following criteria: position hired, disciplinary expertise, professional training, and degree of experience with the course. - 3.
+Membership: - a.

-- a.
 Open to all members of the department, including instructional academic staff. - b.
 The First-Year Writing Program Coordinator. - c.
 The Writing Center Director. - d.
-The Department Chair will serve in a non-voting advisory capacity.

-ix.
-English Education Committee

-Mission: To oversee the English Department's English Education major and minor programs; to supervise and guide the academic progress of the programs' students; and to provide a voting body for changes to linguistics courses housed within the Department.
+The Department Chair will serve in a non-voting advisory capacity. - ix.
+English Education Committee - Mission: To oversee the English Department's English Education major and minor programs; to supervise and guide the academic progress of the programs' students; and to provide a voting body for changes to linguistics courses housed within the Department. - 2.
+Purview: - a.
+Initiating and/or reviewing proposals concerning all English Education major and minor programs, including all courses that impact those programs. - b.
+Initiating and/or reviewing proposals concerning all linguistics courses housed within the Department.